Mazahir Uloom Jadeed

 Mazahir Uloom Jadeed is an Islamic seminary in Saharanpur, India, which split from the Mazahir Uloom as an independent and separate seminary in 1988.
 It publishes a monthly journal entitled Mazāhir-e-Uloom.
-As of March 2022, Muhammad Aaqil Saharanpuri is the rector and senior professor of hadith at the seminary.
+Aaqil Saharanpuri served as rector from 2020 until his death on 28 April 2025.
+Tahir Qasmi Ghaziabadi became acting rector on 12 May 2025 and permanent rector on 3 August 2025.

 History

 The seminary split from Mazahir Uloom, and appointed Abdul Azīz as its first rector who served the position from 1986 to 1991.
 Salman Mazahiri served on the administration from 1996 to 20 July 2020.
 It was registered under the Societies Registration Act, 1860 in 1988 (1408 AH).